Odd Taxi: Manga

+During their panel at Anime NYC 2023, Denpa announced that they licensed the manga for English publication.

 A manga series based on a new project titled RoOT/Route of Odd Taxi began serialization on the same platform on February 24, 2023.

+Volumes

 Novel

-A novel adaptation by Manabu Wakui, based on Kazuya Konomoto script, was released on July 6, 2021.
+A novel adaptation by Manabu Wakui, based on Kazuya Konomoto's script, was released on July 6, 2021.
 The novel is a retelling of several key moments of the anime from the point of view of different characters.

 Film

 On December 25, 2021, an anime film adaptation titled Odd Taxi: In the Woods was announced.
 The cast and staff from the series returned to reprise their roles.
 It was released in Japan on April 1, 2022.